bellhyve/ngbuddy/README.md

 # HISTORY

-Netgraph Buddy was originally developed as an internal tool for Bell Tower Integration in August 2022.
+Netgraph Buddy was originally developed as an internal tool for Bell Tower Integration's private cloud in August 2022.